KCRP logo

 During the initial presentation, the carriage for accessible travel was identified, so those with a walking frame, pushchair etc… knew the best place to board the train.
 The different type of rail cards were also explained.

 The second stage was to give the group a tour of their local station.
-Matt Fraser from Southeastern explained how they could use the ticket machine, information point and ticket office to help buy tickets or find out additional information.
+Matt Fraser from Southeastern explained how they could use the ticket machine, information point and ticket office to help buy tickets or find out additional information

 On arriving in Rochester, the group had the opportunity to practice their English and order a meal at a local restaurant.
 One of the life skills, Diversity House is trying to encourage is that they order their own food for themselves.
 The meal was followed by a walk along the high street before visiting the grounds of the historic castle and cathedral in Rochester.